What is the difference between Study Away and Study Abroad?

 Where can I study away?

 Study away programs are available all over the world, including within the United States!
-However, students who wish to study away in a country that is currently listed as having a Travel Warning Level 3 issued by the U.S. Department of State must petition for approval.
-Students may not participate in a program that has a Travel Warning of Level 4.
+Programs in countries and regions that have been assigned a Level 3 Travel Advisory by the U.S. Department of State or the Center for Disease Control undergo additional scrutiny for approval.
+Students may not participate in a program that has a Travel Advisory of Level 4.

 Do I need to know a foreign language to study away?

-No!
-While Furman University offers foreign language programs for students who wish to focus their courses on language acquisition, we also offer programs across the world where students can take their entire course-load in English.
+No. While Furman University offers foreign language programs for students who wish to focus their courses on language acquisition, we also offer programs across the world where students can take their course-load in English.
+However, even if you are not going on a language focused program we highly recommend you sign up to take a local language course if your program offers it!
 Students can also take a combination of courses in English and a foreign language if desired.
-However, even if you are not going on a language focused program we highly recommend you sign up to take a local language course if your program offers it!

 Will my grades count towards my GPA?